ffroliva/mimecast-backend/README.md

 In this app we can search at various servers simultaneously.
 By default `http://localhost:8080` acts as a proxy server receiving messages incoming from all other servers.
 To delegate request to non-proxy servers we used `WebClient`.
-While using `WebClient` I faced errors while deserializing the `data` attribute from the `MessageEvent` bean.
+When using `WebClient` It does not know how to deserializing the `data` attribute from the `MessageEvent` bean which is of a generic type.
+To fix this a `MessageEventDeserializer.class` needed to be introduced.
-The error happened because the `data` attribute is of a generic type and the default serializer doesn't know which concrete type to parse at runtime.
-This error was fix by introducing the `MessageEventDeserializer.class`.

 ```java
 @JsonDeserialize(using = MessageEventDeserializer.class)